 I am worth it.

 Never underestimate the power of like-minded people.
 Confidence is easier when you’re surrounded by a strong group.
-Join our Billable at the Beach® Community!
+Join our Build Your 6-Figure Consulting Business Community!
 We are a group of 6-figure earners starting and running successful consulting businesses.
-We empower 6-figure earners to have meaningful careers with the freedom and flexibility to to live the life of their dreams.
+We empower 6-figure earners to have meaningful careers with the freedom and flexibility to live the life of their dreams.